wix-incubator/wix-code-docs/wix-reviews-v2/wix-reviews-v2/guides/Introduction.md

 &nbsp;

+The Reviews API provides functionality for managing your site's reviews, including creating, deleting, querying, and updating reviews.

 ## Permissions information

 The following functions in the Reviews API are restricted and only run if you elevate permissions